Menu

 Michelle Bowman

-Michelle A. Bowman is vice president of networks and continuous improvement at Learning Forward.
-She leads the networks strategy that supports state and local education agencies committed to professional development redesign and oversees the development of content and learning designs that support organizations capacity to engage in continuous improvement processes.
+Michelle A. Bowman is senior vice president of networks and continuous improvement at Learning Forward.
+She engages in and executes cross-organizational strategic thinking, especially through the strategy of networks and communities of practice, that supports state and local education agencies committed to professional development redesign and oversees the development of content and learning designs that support organizations capacity to engage in continuous improvement processes.
 With nearly 30 years in public education, prior to joining Learning Forward Michelle served in leadership at the district, campus, and classroom levels.
 Michelle completed her Ed.D. in Learning and Organizational Change at Baylor University.
 Her dissertation investigates how school district teams engaging in a community of practice impacts school district leaders' professional learning efficacy.
 She co-authored Teacher Professional Development in the Digital Age: Design and Implementation of Learning without Limits in Technology in the Classroom: How It Can Improve Teaching and Student Learning in American Schools (Rowman & Littlefield, 2017) with Learning Forward Executive Director (retired) Stephanie Hirsh.
 Michelle refreshes her soul, mind, and body by singing songs of worship and spending time with family and friends.
 She enjoys great coffee and long walks.

 • |